Child Support Enforcement

-- Do I have to pay if I have signed and acknowledgement of paternity?
+- Do I have to pay if I have signed an acknowledgment of paternity?

 - Do I have to pay if we were married when the child was born?

-- Are child support enforcements issued against mother?
+- Are child support enforcement issued against the mother?

 English | Español